Die große Chance

-Die große Chance ("The Big Chance") is an Austrian talent television show, originally aired between 1980 and 1990, then revived in 2011.
+Die große Chance ("The Big Chance") is an Austrian talent television show, originally aired between 1980 and 1990, then revived in a competitive format from 2011 to 2014.
+The program's spin-offs included Die große Comedy Chance ("The Great Comedy Chance") (2012–2014) and Die große Chance der Chöre ("The Great Chance of Choirs") (2015–2016).
+In 2024, the show returns under the motto "Let’s sing and dance".

+The Uptown Monotones, an Austrian experimental/fusion band that formed in Graz in 1993, became known to a wider audience through Die große Chance.

 Background

-Die große Chance was originally broadcast by the Österreichischen Rundfunk (Austrian Broadcasting Corporation) showing on prime time between 1980 and 1990.
-Peter Rapp hosted the show from 1980 to 1988.
-Thomas Klock took over in 1988 and Elisabeth Engstler in 1989 and 1990.
+Die große Chance was originally broadcast by the Österreichischer Rundfunk (Austrian Broadcasting Corporation) showing on prime time between 1980 and 1990.
+Peter Rapp hosted the show from 1980 to 1987, Thomas Klock took over in 1988 and Elisabeth Engstler in 1989 and 1990.
 The programme was discontinued in 1991.

 2011-present: Revival

 Die große Chance was revived as a competitive talent show starting 2011.
 It was broadcast on Austrian television ORF eins.

 The first season broadcast between 9 September and 11 November 2011 was won by singer Christine Hödl in 2011, with Valerian Kapeller as runner-up and Magic Acrobatics third.
 It was hosted by Andi Knoll.
 Notably, the 2014 Eurovision Song Contest eventual winner, Conchita Wurst, came sixth in the 2011 series.

-The second season broadcast from 7 September to 2 November 2012 and was won by dancing duo Alexandra und Esprit, with the music band Solid Tube as runner-up and cabaret act Flo und Wisch third.
-Andi Knoll hosted the programme for a second season.
+The second season was broadcast from 7 September to 2 November 2012 and was won by dancing duo Alexandra und Esprit (Alexandra Plank and her Border Collie named Esprit), with the music band Solid Tube as runner-up and cabaret act Flo und Wisch third.
+Andi Knoll and Doris Golpashin hosted the programme for a second season.

+The third season aired in 2013.
+The hosts were Andi Knoll and Alice Tumler, and the jury consisted of Karina Sarkissova, Zabine, Petter Rapp, and Sido.
+The finale took place in September, and the grand prize of €100,000 was won by singer Thomas David.

-The third season in 2013 was hosted by Alice Tumler and was won by vocals and harp act Harfonie, with singer/ steirische harmonika player Petra Mayer as runner-up and singer Ivana Cibulova third.
+The fourth season in 2014 was hosted by Alice Tumler and was won by vocals and harp act Harfonie, with singer/ steirische harmonika player Petra Mayer as runner-up and singer Ivana Cibulova third.

+The new season of the show, titled Die große Chance – Let’s sing and dance, premiered on March 8, 2024.
+Magicians or dog trainers were not allowed this time.
+The hosts were Fanny Stapf and Andi Knoll.
+In the first episode, the jury included Missy May, Barbara Meier, and Thorsteinn Einarsson, although the jury lineup changed throughout the season.
+The prize pool was €50,000.

+The finale took place in May, and the season was won by the dance group of 58 members, Indeed Unique.